 Having the ability to treat your attacks allowed you to continue your studies and basketball career abroad?

 Indeed so.
-After graduating from the New Hampton School, I decided to attend the University of Toronto in Canada and most recently spent a year as an exchange student at the University of Nottingham in the United Kingdom.
+After graduating from the New Hampton School, I decided to attend the University of Toronto in Canada and also spent a year as an exchange student at the University of Nottingham in the United Kingdom.

 What would you say that your experience as an HAE patient has taught you?

 Most of all that I cannot change the fact that I have HAE – but more importantly that I can choose not to let HAE control my life.
 I now know that I can transform the disadvantage of having HAE into a personally empowering advantage.
 In his book ‘David and Goliath’ author Malcolm Gladwell chronicles the life of a young man with a devastating disorder called dyslexia that, among other things, impairs people’s ability to read.
 Gladwell shows how the young man developed skills to compensate for his dyslexia and went on to find extraordinary success and fame as a lawyer – a profession that requires a keen ability to process and comprehend the written word.
 This story resonated with me because it demonstrated that what I previously considered completely negative experiences brought on by HAE could actually be the source of great empowerment.

 What I have come to realize is that enduring the intense abdominal cramps for all those years led me to develop a very high tolerance for pain.
 Turning the disadvantage of experiencing pain into the advantage of high pain tolerance turns out to be extremely useful in my athletic endeavors.
 My coaches take notice because I can sustain tough workouts for hours on end without showing any signs of weakening.
 Although I might not always have the height or other physical characteristics possessed by others I compete with on the basketball court, my high pain threshold allows me to push myself harder than any of my competition.

 Your diagnosis and experiences with HAE have led to other things too.